Thursday, June 6, 2024

 But it was a fine tree, with a better shape than previous real trees that messed up the carpeting in a torrent of dry needles or tipped over during the night as branches shifted, staining the carpet with rusty water from the tree stand.
 Lights, garlands, and ornaments masked the many gaps between branches.
 There were even glow-in-the-dark plastic icicles.
 It was beautiful.

-We didn’t know at the time that Dad would be gone in three years, or how important it was that he came home early to lengthen a pre-Christmas weekend that year.
+We didn’t know at the time that Dad would be gone in three years, or how meaningful it was that he came home early to lengthen the pre-Christmas weekend that year.
 It was so unlike him, a man as regular as clockwork, almost as if he felt the press of time slipping away, relentless and ever-faster, each moment more precious than the last.

-If you'd like to read seventy non-fiction stories inspired by my hometown, please consider buying Park Ridge Memories on Amazon.
+If you'd like to read seventy non-fiction stories inspired by my childhood, please consider buying Park Ridge Memories on Amazon.
 Click on the image below.
+A companion volume, Park Ridge Memories: Native Son, was recently released.

 Tuesday, November 7, 2023